usertam/curriculum-vitae/main.typ

   "June 2024",
   "usertam/toolchain"
 )[
-  Leveraging GitHub Actions with scheduled scripts, we can perform weekly builds against the LLVM #link("https://github.com/llvm/llvm-project", mono[master]).
+  Leveraging GitHub Actions with scheduled scripts, we can perform weekly builds against the LLVM #link("https://github.com/llvm/llvm-project", `master`).
 The build is then optimized, stripped and patched for portability across different environments.
 ]

 #gh_item(